Mark Rothko: Reactions to his own success

 Shortly thereafter, due to the Fortune magazine plug and further purchases by clients, Rothko's financial situation began to improve.
 In addition to sales of paintings, he also had money from his teaching position at Brooklyn College.
 In 1954, he exhibited in a solo show at the Art Institute of Chicago, where he met art dealer Sidney Janis, who represented Pollock and Franz Kline.
 Their relationship proved mutually beneficial.

 Despite his fame, Rothko felt a growing personal seclusion and a sense of being misunderstood as an artist.
-He feared that people purchased his paintings simply out of fashion and that the true purpose of his work was not being grasped by collectors, critics, or audiences.
+He feared that people purchased his paintings simply out of fashion and that collectors, critics, and audiences were not grasping his work's true purpose.
 He wanted his paintings to move beyond abstraction, as well as beyond classical art.
-For Rothko, the paintings were objects that possessed their own form and potential, and therefore, must be encountered as such.
-Sensing the futility of words in describing this decidedly non-verbal aspect of his work, Rothko abandoned all attempts at responding to those who inquired after its meaning and purpose, stating finally that silence is "so accurate": "My paintings' surfaces are expansive and push outward in all directions, or their surfaces contract and rush inward in all directions.
-Between these two poles, you can find everything I want to say."
+For Rothko, the paintings were objects that possessed their own form and potential and must be encountered as such.
+Sensing the futility of words in describing this decidedly nonverbal aspect of his work, Rothko abandoned all attempts at responding to those who inquired after its meaning and purpose, saying finally that silence is "so accurate": My paintings' surfaces are expansive and push outward in all directions, or their surfaces contract and rush inward in all directions.
+Between these two poles, you can find everything I want to say.

 Rothko began to insist that he was not an abstractionist and that such a description was as inaccurate as labeling him a great colorist.
 His interest was:

-For Rothko, color is "merely an instrument".
-The multiforms and the signature paintings are, in essence, the same expression of basic human emotions as his surrealistic mythological paintings, albeit in a purer form.
-What is common among these stylistic innovations is a concern for "tragedy, ecstasy and doom".
-It was Rothko's comment on viewers breaking down in tears before his paintings that may have convinced the de Menils to construct the Rothko Chapel.
-Whatever Rothko's feeling about interpretations of his work, it is apparent that, by 1958, the spiritual expression he meant to portray on canvas was growing increasingly dark.
-His bright reds, yellows, and oranges were subtly transformed into dark blues, greens, grays, and blacks.
+For Rothko, color was "merely an instrument", and the signature paintings were just a simpler, purer form of expressing the same basic human emotions as his surrealistic mythological paintings.
+Rothko's comment on viewers breaking down in tears before his paintings may have convinced the de Menils to construct the Rothko Chapel.
+As he grew older, hingeing around the late 1950s, the spiritual expression he meant to portray on canvas grew increasingly dark, and his bright reds, yellows, and oranges were subtly transformed into dark blues, greens, grays, and blacks.

 Rothko's friend, the art critic Dore Ashton, points to the artist's acquaintance with poet Stanley Kunitz as a significant bond in this period ("conversations between painter and poet fed into Rothko's enterprise").
 Kunitz saw Rothko as "a primitive, a shaman who finds the magic formula and leads people to it".
 Great poetry and painting, Kunitz believed, both had "roots in magic, incantation, and spell-casting" and were, at their core, ethical and spiritual.
 Kunitz instinctively understood the purpose of Rothko's quest.